chistopher/girgs/notes.md

-# Naming

-layer:
-    - partitioning of points in weight-layers

-level:
-    - depth in kd-tree

-# TODOs
-- revisit notes
-- write exporter for hyperbolic graphs
-- write constructor for SpartialTree ?
-- refactor code for edge probs into functions

-# improvement ideas
+# Improvement Ideas
-- use level local index for cells
+- [ ] use level local index for cells
-- in WeightLayer: use array_view concept to provide access to all nodes in ViA
+- [x] in WeightLayer: use array_view concept to provide access to all nodes in ViA
     - e.g. only one method that returns pointer to first element and size of collection
     - removes need for multiple calls to k-th point
+- [x] only save one directed edge instead of both directions
-- use omp to process recursive calls in parallel (somehow aggregate on edge vectors?)
+- [x] use omp to process recursive calls in parallel (somehow aggregate on edge vectors?
+    - circumvented aggregation by grouping calls for parallel execution
+    - possible because of not saving both directions for edges
+- [x] produce deterministic results with same seed even when parallel
+    - needs static scheduling and a random generators for each thread
-- stop building empty weight_layers
+- [x] stop building empty weight_layers
-- set levels to (L-2)/D+1 ? because we need no coord_helper if we stop recursion after (L-2)/D
+- [x] set levels to (L-2)/D+1 ? because we need no coord_helper if we stop recursion after (L-2)/D
+    - does not work because we also need coord helper for node insertion
-- make graph member to reduce stack size ? needs benchmarking
+- [x] make graph member to reduce stack size
+    - removed graph from recursion
-- move index helper functions to common.h
+- [x] move all index helper functions to coordinate helper
-- pre-compute expressions used in for loop condition
+- [ ] pre-compute expressions used in for loop conditions
+- [x] checkEdgeExplicit make alpha == inf check return
+    - prevents a call to random generator
+- [x] remove type 2 samples in threshold model
+- [x] remove bruteforce over all ij for type1
+- [ ] remove bruteforce over all ij for type2
+- [x] remove computations for assertions in release builds

+# TODO's
-- look at average size of the V_i^A (I guess they are too small)
+- [ ] look at average size of the V_i^A (I guess they are very small)
-- profile time spend in type 1 / type 2
+- [ ] profile time spend in type 1 / type 2
-- checkEdgeExplicit make alpha == inf check earlier
-- remove type 2 samples in threshold model
-- benchmark bruteforce over all ij for type1
+- [ ] clean up array view concept in WeightLayer
+- [ ] adapt exporter to directed saving of edges

 # kd-tree